Endrix300/RLVision/README.md

 ```

 Build :

 ```bash
 npm run build
 ```

+> 📁 After building, the installer will be generated in the `dist/` folder.
+> Run it and RLVision will be installed and added to your desktop automatically.

 ## Security
 > 💡 RLVision only reads data from Rocket League's **official local WebSocket** (localhost:49123).